 But in such cases, I will organize sessions to train the employee about risk management mechanisms and guide them on how to identify and handle risks in their units of work.
 I will also provide them with basic awareness of risks and help them understand how effective risk management can benefit them, their performance, and the company.”

 20. Give A Major Challenge You Have Faced In Risk Management?
 How Did You Deal With It?

 Here, the interviewer seeks to know what you consider a challenge and whether you can handle stressful and difficult situations.

 Tip 1: Provide a challenge that highlights your skills

 Tip 2: Briefly explain the action you took to win the challenge.

-“During my last assignment, I was involved in managing risks relating to a software development project.
-Notably, the development team lacked programmers who were skilled in Java and the business analyst had collected incomplete systems requirements.
+“During my last assignment, I managed risks relating to a software development project.
+Notably, the development team lacked programmers skilled in Java, and the business analyst had collected incomplete systems requirements.
 I managed to identify these issues early and began by liaising with the business analysis to get the missing requirements.

 The business analyst contacted concerned stakeholders and was able to get all the requirements.
-With regard to the development team, I engaged the team leader and the company leadership.
-I made a proposal of outsourcing a Java expert and that was accepted.
+About the development team, I engaged the team leader and the company leadership.
+I proposed outsourcing a Java expert, and that was accepted.
 Eventually, the expert was engaged during the development phase only.
-This move saved the company from the costs of employing a Java expert on fulltime basis.
-Thus, I got rid of the risks that could have occurred due to incomplete requirements and missing skills.”
+This move saved the company from the costs of employing a Java expert full-time.
+Thus, I eliminated the risks that could have occurred due to incomplete requirements and missing skills.”

-These are but a few risk management questions for interview that you need to prepare yourself before attending an interview.
-Hopefully these interview questions on risk management will help you land your next dream job.
+These are but a few risk management questions for an interview that you must prepare yourself before attending an interview.
+Hopefully, these interview questions on risk management will help you land your next dream job.